The Gaussian free field in interlacing particle systems: General Results

 In a similar manner, if $(x_{k+1}',n_{k+1}')\neq (x_r',n_r')$ for $1\leq r\leq k$, then \eqref{C2} implies that

 Again, the statement holds if $D$ is replaced by $P$.

-Now let us prove that $D$ and $P$ still agree if we add a lozenge of type II to $S$.
+In order to prove the induction step, it suffices to prove that $D$ and $P$ still agree if we add a lozenge of type $II$ or type $III$ to $S$.
+Let us do type $II$, as type $III$ is similar.
 Suppose that $(x,n,x-1+\dn,n+1)$ is viable and that $S\cup\{(x,n,x-1+\dn,n+1)\}$ is non-overlapping.
 Then equation \eqref{DEquation1} is equivalent to

 and the same holds for $P$ instead of $D$.
 By the induction hypothesis,

 Thus, \eqref{BEquivalent} implies

 Assume for now that $(x_r',n_r')\neq (x+\delta_n,n+1)$ for $1\leq r\leq $k.
 Then we cam apply equation \eqref{DEquation2}, which implies that